sebastian-j-ibanez/language-wishlist/README.md

 # 🗒️ language-wishlist
 This is an attempt to list the attributes of the perfect programming language.
+This list is based entirely on my opinions.

 ## Design
 - Compiled